stephenmjerge/psych-research-data-toolkit/README.md

   - `type = "missingness"` when a column’s missing percent exceeds `missing_pct`.
   - `type = "reliability"` when Cronbach’s α or McDonald’s ω drops below the configured minimum (overall or per-scale).
 - Alerts are informational only; the CLI still writes outputs so you can review and decide on follow-up cleaning.
+- When alerts exist, the CLI prints a brief summary and writes `alerts.json` for quick review.

 ### Outputs
 - `interim_clean.csv`
 - `report.json` (descriptives, correlations, reliability, missing, alerts)
+- `alerts.json` (only created when thresholds trigger)
 - `hist_*.png`, `trend_*.png`, `missingness.png`

 ### Reproducibility & Safety